MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/save-legacy-calendars-in-uci.md

 ---
-title: "Calendar dates are corrupted" error while migrating legacy calendar to Unified Interface
+title: Calendar dates are corrupted error when migrating legacy calendar to Unified Interface
-description: Provides a resolution for the "Calendar dates are corrupted" error message that occurs when you migrate a legacy calendar to Unified Interface. ms.reviewer: sdas, ankugupta, mpanduranga ms.author: v-psuraty
+description: Provides a resolution for the Calendar dates are corrupted error that occurs when you migrate a legacy calendar to Unified Interface in Dynamics 365 Customer Service. ms.reviewer: sdas, ankugupta, mpanduranga ms.author: v-psuraty
 author: v-psuraty
-ms.date: 01/23/2024
+ms.date: 01/25/2024
 ---
-# "Calendar dates are corrupted" error while migrating legacy calendar to Unified Interface
+# "Calendar dates are corrupted" error when migrating legacy calendar to Unified Interface

-This article provides a resolution for the "Calendar dates are corrupted" error message that occurs when you migrate a legacy calendar to Unified Interface.
+This article provides a resolution for the "Calendar dates are corrupted" error message that occurs when you migrate a legacy calendar to Unified Interface in Microsoft Dynamics 365 Customer Service.

 ## Symptoms

-The following error message appears:
+When you migrate a legacy calendar to Unified Interface, you receive the following error message:

-"Error Code:0x10000003 Calendar 649bf685-aa40-e911-a95c-000d3ab3f13b dates are corrputed.
-Try to create a new Calendar."
+> Error Code:0x10000003 Calendar 649bf685-aa40-e911-a95c-000d3ab3f13b dates are corrputed.
+Try to create a new Calendar.

 ## Cause